 If you’d like to know more about my story, keep scrolling.

 Growing up in the Northwoods was heaven, being constantly surrounded by endless forest, animals big and small, with thousands of freshwater lakes in every direction.
 Ive always been a bigger picture kind of thinker.
 Bigger picture as in what are we, and why are we here, a part of all this.
 Experiencing such curiosity has always left me with an insatiable appetite for learning more about the natural world we live in, and with maturity came an immense appreciation for the complexity and fragility of all living things.
 I’ve always been especially curious of the one thing that seems to connect us all, spirit.

 I’ve always wanted to know as much as I could about nature and animals near and far.
 But I also excelled in expressing myself through art.
 Being shy in most situations left me full of things to say.
 Drawing and writing was my way of getting it all out.
 I come from a very creative family and growing up, our hobbies always included some form of art.
 That’s easy to say when you see almost everything artistically.
 My mom makes beautiful art and has always been one of my biggest inspirations.
 Over the past decade she has taken on pottery, stained glass composition and for a while, jewelry making.
-My entire family, we are all creators in some way.
+My entire family, we are all creators and builders in some way.

 I have realized that I have always lived for the moments of escape that science and art give me.
 I live for that feeling of connectedness to something greater.
 Truthfully, I am still an imaginative, endlessly curious, kinda-shy girl.